kaustubhhiware/Frames/README.md

 java -jar PictureGallery.jar
 If none of this works , start it in the default way by running in Eclipse/NetBeans

->>Gallery.java is the main file.The name are displayed in a list so that the user may be able to delete an image.
+*Gallery.java is the main file.The name are displayed in a list so that the user may be able to delete an image.

->>On clicking titles , a clickable format of titles is obtained , for individual viewing.The displayAll frame goes off temporarily , once you press back on individual images.
+*On clicking titles , a clickable format of titles is obtained , for individual viewing.The displayAll frame goes off temporarily , once you press back on individual images.

->>Slide show (Continuous viewing of images) is possible by clicking the left and right buttons.
+*Slide show (Continuous viewing of images) is possible by clicking the left and right buttons.

->>On clicking a title on Gallery frame, the user may delete/view it .
+*On clicking a title on Gallery frame, the user may delete/view it .
 If no image is selected , the program proceeds as if "Gallery !" button is pressed.

->>"Gallery !" generates sort-of thumbnail for each image <GridLayout is used here>.
+*"Gallery !" generates thumbnail for each image <GridLayout is used here>.

->>Images are added by clicking on Add button .
+*Images are added by clicking on Add button .
 Upto 10 photos can be loaded .
 I have used FileChooser here.Valid Title<upto 20 chars> and Annotation<100 chars > is taken from the user.

->>Image is resized in both viewImage and displayAll
+*Image is resized in both viewImage and displayAll

->>A stock set of images is provided.
+*A stock set of images is provided.